EmmaDOrto/Mocku_for_change/README.md

 The project in this repository is meant for analysing and visualising the part of my thesis data related to this research question:
 Is the mockumentary genre able to inspire and help students telling about Climate Change main (sub)topics?

-Each group of students made a video, for each of those 7 videos I collected two kind of data that are related to this analysis.
+Each group of students made a video, for each of those 7 videos I collected two types of data that are related to this analysis.
 They are about:

 - how many topics have been addressed in the video,
 - how much the video is coherent with the mockumentary genre style.